3DShape2VecSet: A 3D Shape Representation for Neural Fields and Generative Diffusion Models: Related Work

 There are several DMs dealing with point cloud data~\cite{luo2021diffusion, zhou20213d, zeng2022lion}.
 Due to the high freedom degree of regressed coordinates, it is always difficult to obtain clean manifold surfaces via post-processing.
 As mentioned before, we believe that neural fields are generally more suitable than point clouds for 3D shape generation.
 The area of combining DMs and neural fields is still underexplored.

+DreamFusion~\cite{poole2022dreamfusion} explores how to extract 3D information from a pretrained 2D image diffusion model.
 The recent NeuralWavelet~\cite{hui2022neural} first encodes shapes (represented as signed distance fields) into the frequency domain with the wavelet transform, and then train DMs on the frequency coefficients.
 While this formulation is elegant, generative models generally work better on learned representations.
 Some concurrent works~\cite{shue20223d, chou2022diffusionsdf} in submission also utilize DMs in a latent space for neural field generation.
 The TriplaneDiffusion~\cite{shue20223d} trains an autodecoder first for each shape.
 DiffusionSDF~\cite{chou2022diffusionsdf} runs a shape autoencoder based on triplane features~\cite{peng2020convolutional}.

 \paragraph{Summary of 3D generation methods.} We list several 3d generation methods in \cref{table:3d-gen}, highlighting the choice of generative model (GAN, DM, EBM, NF, or AR) and the choice of data structure to represent 3D shapes (point clouds, meshes, voxels or fields).